Maintaining proper accounting records and documents

 For companies that have been struck off, all books and papers of the company are required to be retained by any person who was an officer prior to the striking off for at least 5 years from the date of striking off.
 In addition, for wound-up companies, the company’s liquidator must retain such records for 5 years from the date of dissolution.

-If you are unsure about the record-keeping requirements for your accounts, it will be wise to consult professional firms providing accounting services in Singapore to assist you.
+If you are unsure about the record-keeping requirements for your accounts, it will be wise to consult professional firms providing bookkeeping services in Singapore to assist you.
 For GST-related records, seek the advice from firms providing GST compilation services.